Use Gray Scroll Bar To Scroll Down --- Live View At Snoopys On The Island (HERE)

 (Clickable Links In Red)

-Just as a note, early 2026 Atlantic hurricane forecasts suggest a below-average season with 9–13 named storms, 4–6 hurricanes, and 1–3 major hurricanes.
+As to the 2026 hurricane season, early 2026 Atlantic hurricane forecasts continue to suggest a below-average season with 9–13 named storms, 4–6 hurricanes, and 1–3 major hurricanes.
 While some models suggest a closer-to-average season with 14 named storms and 7 hurricanes, the overall outlook leans towards lower activity due to a likely transition to an El Niño year.

-WAY to early to put any faith in that, just something to think about.
+WAY too early to put any faith in that, just something to think about.

 Information on this website is based on Official Weather sources and from sources that over the past 10 years we have come to rely on for accuracy.